| simple dilution | serial dilution | VC=VC method | molar solutions | percent solutions |

 25 mg/ ml solution needed.
 Remember that the amount of solvent used is based upon the final volume needed, so you have to subtract the starting volume form the final to calculate it.

-Molarity is the unit used to describe the number of moles of a chemical or compounds in one liter (L) of solution and is thus a unit of concentration.
-By this definition, a 1.0 Molar (1.0 M) solution is equivalent to one formula weight (FW = g/mole) of a compound dissolved in 1 liter (1.0 L) of solvent (usually water).
+Molarity (M) is the unit used to describe the number of moles of an element or compound in one liter (L) of solution (M = moles/L) and is thus a unit of concentration.
+By this definition, a 1.0 M solution is equivalent to one molecular weight (g/mole) of a compound brought up to 1 liter (1.0 L) volume with solvent (e.g., water) at a fixed temperature (liquids expand and contract with temperature and thus can change molarity).

-Example 1: To prepare a liter of a simple molar solution from a dry reagent
+Example 1: To prepare a liter of a molar solution from a dry reagent

-Multiply the formula weight (or MW) by the desired molarity to determine how many grams of reagent to use:
+Multiply the molecular weight (or FW) by the desired molarity to determine how many grams of reagent to use:

 Example 2: To prepare a specific volume of a specific molar solution from a dry reagent

 A chemical has a FW of 180 g/mole and you need 25 ml (0.025 L) of 0.15 M (M = moles/L) solution.
-How many grams of the chemical must be dissolved in 25 ml water to make this solution?
+How many grams of the chemical are needed to make this solution?

 #grams/desired volume (L) = desired molarity (mole/L) * FW (g/mole)